Rev. Larry George

 Duties: Vice President

 Has served on the board as vice president since Siloam Missionary Homes began.
-He is senior pastor of Freedom Baptist Church in Goldsboro, NC.
+He is senior pastor of Bethel Baptist Church in Graham, NC.
 Pastor Jackson serves on the board “because it is a ministry to neglected group, our missionaries, when home on furlough.
 It provides rest, family togetherness and a time of spiritual renewal.
 SMH is about people, our people, whom we support to carry the Gospel to the world.”